SpektraSystems/Azure-Partner-Quickstarts-Guide/README.md

 # Azure-Partner-Quickstarts-Guide

 ## 1. What is Azure Quickstart by template partners
 Want to learn how to save time when launching full-stack solutions in the cloud?
-Azure Partner Quickstarts are Azure Resource Manager templates created by trusted Microsoft partners and designed to help you get started with integrated, multi-artifact solutions rather than single applications or services on Azure.
+Azure Partner Quickstarts are
+<a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview">Azure Resource Manager templates</a> created by trusted Microsoft partners and designed to help you get started with integrated, multi-artifact solutions rather than single applications or services on Azure.
 These templates are constructed to launch solutions comprising multiple applications and services from both Microsoft and Microsoft software partners, open source and proprietary.
 These Quickstarts help automate much of the manual work that would be otherwise normally be involved in stitching artifacts together.

 Quickstarts are available on Partner QS portal -  https://partnerquickstarts.azurewebsites.net/ .
 This portal is also used for end to end management of partner Quickstarts lifecycle.